-Collaborative Care for Remote and Rural Communities Planning Project
+Collaborative Care Workforce Models for Remote and Rural Communities

-The projects will connect with existing Australian Government and NSW Ministry of Health initiatives.
+These projects integrate with existing Australian Government and NSW Ministry of Health initiatives.

 Who is involved?